go-outside-labs/neo-cypherpunk-toolkit/README.md

 - **[advanced optimization for physics, by go outside labs](https://github.com/go-outside-labs/adv-optimization-physics-py)**
 - **[ml complex networks, by go outside labs](https://github.com/go-outside-labs/ml-complex-networks)**
 - **[exolife, by go outside labs](https://github.com/go-outside-labs/exolife)**
+- **(don't trust github, or gitlab, or netflix, or apple, or crypto stars, or elon musk🖤, or wars, or cnn, or trump-people, or protests, or laws, or science, or art, or anything outside your own intuition, or anything that could imply duality)**.

 <br>